GulsahDuzgun/Javascript/08 - Data Structures And Operators/README.md

 > - _The Nullish Coalescing(??)
 Operator:null and undefined (Not 0 or '') ,_
 > - _Logical Assignment Operators (&&=, ||=, ??=),_
 > - _usage of for-of Loop and to get index arr.entries() ,_
+> - _Optional Chaining(?.)
+It controls the property which comes before it exist.
+If the property exists(not null or undefined) then it will evealute the result.
+If the property doesn't exist it immmediately returns undefined and provides to avoid bugs ,_
 >
 > #